brianhouse/art_and_code/units/6_glitch/lecture.md

 ### Advanced `range()` and shapes

 Let's revisit `range()`.
-Thus far, we've usually given `range()` just one parameter.
-But it can also work with _two_ parameters for the starting and stopping values (with one parameter, the computer just assumes that the starting value is 0).
+Thus far, we've usually given `range()` just one argument.
+But it can also work with _two_ arguments for the starting and stopping values (with one argument, the computer just assumes that the starting value is 0).
 For example, the following will print all the values from 0 up to (but not including) 100:

 ```py
 for i in range(0, 100):